KG-1510/atlan-task-sql-editor/README.md

 :white_check_mark: Users can get data of any of the predefined SQL queries either by using SQL Editor or Sidebar Menu.\
 :white_check_mark: Users can sort data directly by clicking the Table Headers title.\
 :white_check_mark: Users can search for a particular data among many records using the search bar.\
-:white_check_mark: Users can see query runtime in milliseconds(ms).
+:white_check_mark: Users can see query runtime in milliseconds(ms).\
+:white_check_mark: Users can download the output window table as CSV, with just a single click.

 ## ✍️ Predefined SQL Queries